zcq100/tesla-apiscraper/README.md

 ## HASS.IO InfluxDB Settings

 In HASS.IO, open the InfluxDB webadmin and create a database named tesla.
 Configure a user and password.
 Grant the user correct access.
-Open config.py in the tesla-apiscraper folder and enter the details in the configuration file.
+Open config.py in the tesla-apiscraper folder and adjust the InfluxDB details at the bottom of the configuration file.

 ## HASS.IO Grafana Plugin Settings